 Community of Practice and Safety Support

-Creating health and safe "Communities of Practice" for home care workers
+Creating healthy and safe "Communities of Practice" for home care workers

-The Community of Practice And Safety Support (COMPASS) program is a peer-led social support group intervention designed to improve social resources, reduce the risk of injuries and promote health among caregivers.
+The Community of Practice and Safety Support (COMPASS) program is a peer-led social support group intervention designed to improve social resources, reduce the risk of injuries and promote health among caregivers.
+The Oregon Home Care Commission has adopted the program.

 COMPASS is unique in that it addresses the lack of occupational social support structures for home care workers while also simultaneously targeting illness and injury prevention behaviors.
 COMPASS integrates several evidence-based intervention tactics, including elements of effective social support groups,1,2 scripted team-based health promotion programs,3,4,5,6 and goal setting with behavioral self-monitoring.7 The long-term goal of the COMPASS research agenda is to create a model structured program for promoting and protecting home care workers.